 Some employees prove challenging but are worth your effort.

 The individuals on your news team grow in value as they grow in experience, confidence and recognition.
-You should be the arbiter and driver of a process that rewards this increase in value with advancements in salary, perks and recognition.
-It is important to retain quality personnel as you invest in them and accrue equity in their talents.
+You should be the arbiter and driver of a process that rewards them with advancements in salary, perks and recognition.
+It is important to retain quality personnel as you invest in them and accrue equity in their name and talents.

 If the employee has considerable merit and can serve the station elsewhere, perhaps a transfer is appropriate.
 But a transfer simply for the sake of avoiding a firing is not appropriate.